Luis Garcia Player Props: Nationals vs. Orioles

-After going 1-for-4 with a home run and two RBI in his last game, Luis Garcia and the Washington Nationals take on the Baltimore Orioles (who will start Dean Kremer) at 7:05 PM ET on Tuesday.
+After going 1-for-4 in his most recent game, Luis Garcia and the Washington Nationals face the Baltimore Orioles (who will hand the ball to Kyle Bradish) at 7:05 PM ET on Wednesday.

-He hit a home run while going 1-for-4 in his last game against the Guardians.
+He had a one-hit performance in his last game (1-for-4) against the Orioles.

 Luis Garcia Game Info & Props vs. the Orioles